-Research, Scholarship, and Quality Improvement
+Participation in Research and Quality Improvement

 Saint Anthony College of Nursing is committed to supporting students, staff, and faculty who are engaged in research, scholarship, and quality improvement.
-Through these efforts, we are contributing to the body of knowledge that guides evidence-based nursing practice.
-Scholarship takes many forms including participating in surveys, publishing academic articles, developing learning tools, conducting formal research studies, and translating evidence into practice.
+Through these efforts, we are contributing to the body of knowledge that guides evidenced-based nursing practice.
+Scholarship takes many forms including, for example, participating in surveys, publishing academic articles, developing learning tools, conducting formal research studies and translating evidence into practice.
 Scholarship is encouraged especially when it is innovative or otherwise extraordinary.

-All persons involved in collecting data from, on, or about humans must respect the dignity and integrity of the persons being studied and their right to protection from harm through participation.
-The College protects human subjects' rights through the requirement that any form of research has been reviewed and approved by the Institutional Review Board.
-The College is guided by the ethical principles set forth in the Report of the National Commission for the Protection of Human Subjects of

-Biomedical and Behavioral Research.
-Quality Improvement (QI) projects are defined as projects that are agency or unit specific that utilize de-identified data.
+All persons involved in collecting data from, on, or about humans have an obligation to respect the dignity and integrity of the persons being studied as well as their right to protection from harm through participation.
+The College protects the rights of human subjects through the requirement that any form of research has been reviewed and approved by the Institutional Review board.
+The College is guided by the ethical principles set forth in the Report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
+Quality Improvement (QI) projects are defined as projects that are agency or unit specific and that utilize de-identified data.
 QI projects are meant for internal purposes and results are not disseminated outside of the agency.
 Therefore, students conducting QI projects may be exempt from IRB review.
-Please see the Dean for Graduate Affairs and Research for help distinguishing scholarship, research, and QI project and secure institutional approval.
+Please see the Dean for Graduate Affairs and Research for assistance in differentiating scholarship, research, and QI project as well as securing institutional approval.